Sunday School

 Stay, Pray, Sing and Play

-Our Sunday School classes and teachers this year are as follows:
+Our Sunday School teachers, staff and classes this year are as follows:

 Early Pre-K (2 & 3 year old’s) -Maria Kourounis (Lead Parent)